Deaths near 100K as some countries weigh reopening business

 The 605 new deaths announced in Spain were the lowest in more than two weeks.
 The coronavirus has claimed more than 15,800 lives there, though the rates of contagion and deaths are dropping.

-Britain recorded more than 900 new deaths, for close to 9,000 in all.
+Britain recorded 980 new deaths, its highest daily total, for close to 9,000 in all.

 British Prime Minister Boris Johnson was moved out of intensive care on Thursday after spending three nights there being treated for the virus.
 The 55-year-old remained hospitalized in London.
 His father, Stanley Johnson, said the prime minister needs to “rest up” before returning to work.